AmmarYousaf6/insurance-calculator/readme.md

     - composer dumpautoload

-Click on this link [Insurance-Calculator](http://localhost/insurance-calculator/App/Insurance.php).
+    - run Insurance.php file in the browser or Click on this link [Insurance-Calculator](http://localhost/insurance-calculator/App/Insurance.php).

 ## Questions
 1. Would it be safe to go into production?